sandstewel/bespoke-biltong/docs/functional-description/functional-description.md

 ---
-icon: lucide/circle-question-mark
+icon: lucide/lightbulb
 tags:
   - Getting started
 hide:
   - tags
 ---

-# Understanding what BB1 does!
+# Product overview

 The Bespoke Biltong Brain Box (BB1) is an intelligent microprocessor controlled biltong dryness indicator.
 It is a patented and innovative device to get continuous feedback of the dryness/wetness of your prime piece of biltong.